gordicaleksa/pytorch-deepdream/README.md

 You'll be able to create DeepDream images, Ouroboros and DeepDream videos.

-If you don't have a GPU, the code can run on the CPU but somewhat slower (especially for videos).
+If you don't have a GPU, the code will automatically run on the CPU but somewhat slower (especially for videos).

 ## Learning material